-Operational period IMT spill response objectives Rational/justification Continue the pre-deployment of shoreline assessment/response capabilities including SCAT, OWR, resource protection and shoreline clean-up resources to FOB in anticipation of future deployment.
+Operational period IMT spill response objectives Rational/justification deployment.
 As directed by the relevant State/Territory Control Agency, commence deployment of shoreline assessment/response capabilities into the field.
-[Group IV spill only] - Mobilise/activate at sea response strategies, including: continue in-field vessel-based dispersant spraying. continue mobilisation and/or commence FWAD spraying from a nominated airfield along Kimberley coastline. commence/continue with C&R activities in the field.
-[Well blow-out only] - Mobilise SSDI spread to FOB.
-Review hazard assessments and execute HSE plan for operational activities.
-The pre-deployment of resources to the FOB is ongoing.
+5. [Group IV spill only] - Mobilise/activate at sea response strategies, including: continue in-field vessel-based dispersant spraying. continue mobilisation and/or commence FWAD spraying from a nominated airfield along Kimberley coastline. commence/continue with C&R activities in the field.
+6. [Well blow-out only] - Mobilise SSDI spread to FOB.
+7. Review hazard assessments and execute HSE plan for operational activities.
+5. The pre-deployment of resources to the FOB is ongoing.
 The relevant State/Territory Control Agency will determine the timing for actual activation of shoreline assessment and response capabilities from the FOB to the field.
-As above - ongoing.
-As above - ongoing.
+6. As above - ongoing.
+7. As above - ongoing.